User story #5293

 - Status changed from Discussion to 12

-Updated by Jonathan CLARKE almost 10 years ago
+Updated by Jonathan CLARKE about 10 years ago

 - Status changed from 12 to Pending release

-Updated by Vincent MEMBRÉ almost 10 years ago
+Updated by Vincent MEMBRÉ about 10 years ago

 - Subject changed from Create a "changes only (disable compliance)" mode to Rudder to Add a 'changes only' compliance mode, only reporting changes on systems

-Updated by Vincent MEMBRÉ almost 10 years ago
+Updated by Vincent MEMBRÉ about 10 years ago

 - Status changed from Pending release to Released